sorhawell/forestFloor/README.md

-note to my self
+note to my self:
+bug if forestFloor X input is matrix without dimnames, show3d() function label columns by all values concatenated. could be fixed by casting matrix to data.frame always

 coming soon:
-bug if forestFloor X input is matrix without dimnames, show3d() function label columns by all values concatenated. could be fixed by casting matrix to data.frame always
 - forestFloor will support Rborist models